-EDU 595 Student Teaching Seminar (2) The student teacher seminar is to provide an opportunity and environment for student teachers and college faculty to share and discuss problems, successes, teaching methods and innovations of mutual interest.
+EDU 595 Student Teaching Seminar (2) The student teacher seminar is to provide an opportunity and environment for student teachers and college faculty to share and discuss July 1, 2014 problems, successes, teaching methods and innovations of mutual interest.
 Student teachers are encouraged to share their ideas, insights and observations for the benefit of others in the seminar.
 Students will learn strategies for career planning and seeking professional employment.
 Emphasis will be placed on professionalism, organization skills and ethical behaviors for successful employment in a teaching career.
+Students will complete a Case Study from their student teaching placement.
 Appropriate use of instructional technology is integrated into instruction and pedagogy.